LITTER #1- Born June 6th, 2025

 July 11- Another day, another cleaning of the whelping box.
 Puppies are five weeks old today and they are quickly reaching maximum cuteness!
 They’re doing very well eating softened kibble, and Sadie still feeds them from time to time, as well, but never for very long.
 Today I decided to take a picture of a perfectly clean whelping box, then release the puppies into it and come back to take another photo an hour later.
 You may have to zoom in to see the full impact, but these puppies can absolutely wreck a clean blanket in one hour!

-July 11- The Smith family from Manitowoc has reserved the last female puppy!
+July 11- The Smith family from Manitowoc has reserved the third over pick for a female puppy in the 2025 Puppy Draft!
 Congratulations!
-We now have two males available in this litter.

 July 12- The girls got their first bath yesterday!
 At least two of their new families are coming to visit this weekend, so that means it’s a good time for a bath!
 They didn’t really seem to enjoy bath time, but they’d better get used to it.
 After their bath, they got to snuggle up together while Hank inspected them.
 You can see the little Rug Doctor in the background, we strongly recommend it!
 After Hank’s inspection, the girls got some time to cuddle up and nap while they dried off a bit, then they all got to play with their first visitor of the weekend!